coroner4817/coroner4817.github.io/coding/_posts/2020-10-05-c-reflection.md

 ### Recap the Original C++ Reflection post
 Now we have the prerequisite knowledge for this blog, let’s review how the serialization works in the Original post [A Flexible Reflection System in C++: Part 1](https://preshing.com/20180116/a-primitive-reflection-system-in-cpp-part-1/).

 The core idea of this implementation of Reflection is the `TypeDescriptor`, which is per type helper class for serialization.
 No matter the type is a C++ primitive type like int, bool, float.
 Or the container type like struct, vector, shared_ptr.
 We will define each TypeDescriptor for all the data types.
 And each TypeDescriptor will have 1 core API called `TypeDescriptor::dump()`, which can serialize the object itself and the objects under it into a string.
 There is a fundamental difference between the primitive TypeDescriptor and the container TypeDescriptor: if we view the whole data structure as a node tree, the primitive typed data are the leaf node, while the container typed data are the branch node, whose children nodes are the data it contains.
 So when serialize a container typed node, we need to recursively serialize all its children nodes.
 When serializing the whole node tree, we need to do a traversal of the tree from the root node.
 Here since we need to maintain the depth relationship of the nodes, we are using the Depth-first search to traversal.
 The logic is inside the `dump` implementation of each container TypeDescriptor.
 Also for each leaf node primitive data type, we need to implement `dump` to perform the serialization of the specific typed data.
 So in all, **the original sample code does a recursive traversal on a data node tree with pre-defined TypeDescriptors to serialize each node.
-The declaration of the static pre-defined TypeDescriptors is using C++ Marcos.**
+The declaration of the static pre-defined TypeDescriptors is using C++ Macros.**

 Input:
 ```c++